 Guardian Ad Litem means the person appointed by a court to serve as an independent investigator for the court, not as an advocate for the ward, in a particular legal proceeding, without control over either the individual's person or property.

-Handicapped Person means any person who:

-(a) has a physical or mental impairment which substantially limits one or more of such person's major life activities,

-(b) has a record of such an impairment, or

-(c) is regarded as having such an impairment.

 Incompetent means determination made by a court, in accordance with M.G.L. c.
-201, that an individual does not have the legal power to direct his personal or financial affairs.
+190B, that an individual does not have the legal power to direct his personal or financial affairs.

 Institutional Abuse or Neglect means abuse or neglect which occurs in any facility for children, including but not limited to group homes, residential or public or private schools, hospitals, detention and treatment facilities, family foster care homes, group day care centers, and family day care homes.